agbitsolutions/AGB_IT_planner/NETLIFY_URL_GUIDE.md

 ---

-**TL;DR:** You need to connect your GitHub repo to this Netlify site in the Netlify dashboard.
+**TL;DR:** Connect your GitHub repo to the "agbitsolutionsplanner" site in the Netlify dashboard.